Merite15/Argent_Bank/README.md

 # Argent Bank

-Argent Bank is an application for monitoring your physical activity.
-12th project of the OpenClassrooms "Web app developer - JavaScript React" course.
+Argent Bank is an application for create new authentification system.
+13th project of the OpenClassrooms "Web app developer - JavaScript React" course.
 For this project I'm using React, Recharts, typescript , and SASS and is bootstrapped with https://vitejs.dev/guide/

 ## Environment Variables